RefMags/exercise-Ruby-/README.md

 Exercise used to practice Ruby programming.

-Mostly, based on personal notes using
+Mostly, based on personal notes that cover
  - material being studied,
  - group discussions,
  - 1on1 pair programming.